• Bonneville Hot Springs Resort is a relaxing escape in the Columbia River Gorge

 Brief History of Bonneville Hot Springs

-Bonneville Hot Springs has been around for thousands of years, healing the many people that travel from afar to bathe in the Bonneville geothermal water.
-It was found that the mineral-rich water was in use by Native American bathers dating back 10,000 years ago.
+Bonneville Hot Springs has existed for thousands of years, healing the many people who have traveled from afar to bathe in its geothermal water.
+Native American bathers enjoyed the mineral-rich water as far back as 10,000 years ago.

-A new campground was constructed in 1932.
-Called Biba Hot Springs, it flourished and served travelers for a number of decades before declining in 1970s.
+A new campground, Biba Hot Springs, was constructed in 1932.
+It flourished and served travelers for several decades before declining in the 1970s.

-The hot springs received a new chance of revival when Pete Cam discovered the magical properties of the hot mineral water.
-He suffered from rheumatoid arthritis and sought out the hot mineral water to relieve the disease symptoms.
-He came back for treatment numerous times and, finally, purchased the property in 1989 and later built a resort.
+The hot springs received a new chance of revival when Pete Cam discovered the therapeutic properties of the hot mineral water for himself.
+He suffered from rheumatoid arthritis and sought out hot mineral water to relieve the disease symptoms.
+He came back for treatment numerous times and finally purchased the property in 1989 and later built a resort.

 Bonneville Hot Springs | Facts